-To be eligible for the Ohio State Basketball Championship, all teams must first qualify at a weekend tournament or through their league.
+To be eligible for the Ohio Grade School Basketball Championship, all teams must first qualify at a weekend tournament or through their league.
 View List of Qualifier Tourneys and Leagues.

 All teams must also meet the Eligibility Rules below and provide required player documentation before State tournament play.

 1. Team Representative.
 Each team must appoint a team representative, for example a coach, team manager, or team 'mom'.
 The team representative is responsible for submitting all player eligibility information (listed below) and tracking the team's approval status via the team's online Sport Engine account.

 2. Grade Level.
 If a team is comprised of students in multiple grade levels, that team must play at State in the grade of the player in the highest grade level.
 For example, if a team is comprised of nine 5th graders and one 6th grader, then the team must play at the 6th grade level.